Music (2023 film)

-Music is a 2023 European co-production between Germany, France, and Serbia drama film, written and directed by Angela Schanelec.
+Music is a 2023 drama film co-produced by Germany, France and Serbia, written and directed by Angela Schanelec.
 Starring Aliocha Schneider and Agathe Bonitzer, the film is a modern retelling of the Greek myth of Oedipus.

-It competed for the Golden Bear at the 73rd Berlin International Film Festival, where it had its world premiere on 21 February 2023.
-Angela Schanelec won Silver Bear for Best Screenplay at the festival.
-It is scheduled to release in German cinemas on 4 May 2023.
+The film had its world premiere at the 73rd Berlin International Film Festival, in the main competition for the Golden Bear.
+During the festival Schanelec won the Silver Bear for Best Screenplay.
+The film was released in German cinemas on 4 May 2023, and in French cinemas on 8 March 2023.

 Synopsis

 Abandoned at birth in the Greek mountains on a stormy night, Jon is taken in and adopted, without having known his father or mother.

 As a young man, he meets Iro, a warden in the prison where he is incarcerated after a deadly tragic accident.
-She seems to seek out his presence, takes care of him, records music for him.
-Jon’s eyesight begins to fail…
+She seems to seek out his presence, takes care of him, and records music for him.
+Jon’s eyesight begins to fail.

 From then on, for every loss he suffers, he will gain something in return.
 Thus, in spite of going blind, he will live his life more fully than ever.